 1e Scientific Abstract

 Parkinson’s disease (PD) is a chronic neurodegenerative disease.
 The loss of dopamine producing neurons in PD patients results in motor and non-motor symptoms and there is still no cure.
 Currently, the diagnosis of PD is done by a holistic evaluation of the symptoms of a patient.
 This means the patient not can be diagnosed before the symptoms are visible and there is already a loss of dopamine-producing neurons before PD has been diagnosed.
-Also, misdiagnosis of PD is incredibly high.
-The goal of this study is therefore to come up with an innovative approach to diagnose PD with more accuracy and sooner.
+In addition, misdiagnosis of PD is incredibly high.
+The goal of this study is therefore to come up with an innovative approach to diagnose PD with more accuracy and at an earlier stage.
 For this study this research group can use an existing data set.
 This data set contains anonymous data of health persons and persons diagnosed with PD.
 From these persons the timing of the key strokes of typing on a computer during their usual computer usage is recorded and stored anonymously and unreadable.
 A supervised machine learning approach might be possible to build a model to detect early symptoms of PD.
 A possible way to detect early symptoms of PD might be to differentiate between the kinematics of the keys presses on the left side versus keys pressed on the right side of the keyboard, since onset of the symptoms seem be unilateral.
 When this research groups achieves this goal, this model can be used in practices to diagnose PD sooner than with the current method.
 This might lead to PD patients getting medication sooner and thereby reducing and delaying the symptoms of PD.

 1f Keywords